chandanhpcic/docs/source/manual/how-tos/user-ldap.rst

 ..
 Note::

-    Groups will be extracted from the first :code:`CN=` section and will only be considered when already existing in OPNsense.
+    Groups will be extracted from the first :code:`CN=` section and will only be considered when already existing in Reticen8.
-    Group memberships will be persisted in OPNsense (you can always check which rights the user had the last time he or she successfully logged in).
+    Group memberships will be persisted in Reticen8 (you can always check which rights the user had the last time he or she successfully logged in).

 Step 2 - Test